unobatbayar/algorithms/README.md

 ## General foundation for Software Engineering

 It's better to strengthen your foundation of computer science and mathematics first.
+Some sample sources:

 ### Computer Science